aiven/devportal/docs/products/mysql/concepts/mysql-tuning-and-concurrency.rst

 Aiven configures a default value for the ``max_connections`` parameter for all MySQL services.

-The :doc:`max_connections <../howto/max-number-of-connections>` parameter is based off the service :doc:`usable memory </docs/platform/concepts/service-memory-limits>`.
+The :doc:`max_connections <max-number-of-connections>` parameter is based off the service :doc:`usable memory </docs/platform/concepts/service-memory-limits>`.

 .. code-block:: sql